Trump’s Interim Chief Of Staff On Runaway Deficits: ‘At Least I’m Losing At The Very Highest Levels’

 Mick Mulvaney, who once made a name for himself as a deficit hawk, is now being forced to defend the Trump administration’s record-breaking budget deficits as the president’s interim chief of staff, Newsweek reports.
-Mulvaney was a founding member of the Freedom Caucus and a Tea Party member, and until recently was widely known as a fiscal conservative who detested large deficits and growing government debt.
+Mulvaney was a founding member of the Freedom Caucus and a Tea Party member, and until recently, was widely known as a fiscal conservative who detested large deficits and growing government debt.

 In his new role, however, Mulvaney finds himself presiding over substantial spending on top of a $1.5 trillion tax cut which has put even greater pressure on revenues flowing to the federal government.